 Cray DataWarp provides an intermediate layer of high bandwidth, file-based storage to applications running on compute nodes.
 It is comprised of commercial SSD hardware and software, Linux community software, and Cray system hardware and software.
-DataWarp storage is located on server nodes connected to the Cray system's high speed network (HSN).
-I/O operations to this storage completes faster than I/O to the attached parallel file system (PFS), allowing the application to resume computation more quickly and resulting in improved application performance.
+DataWarp storage is located on server nodes connected to the Cray system's Aries high speed network (HSN).
+I/O operations to this storage complete faster than I/O to the attached parallel file system (PFS), allowing the application to resume computation more quickly and resulting in improved application performance.
 DataWarp storage is transparently available to applications via standard POSIX I/O operations and can be configured in multiple ways for different purposes.
-DataWarp server nodes to the system.
+DataWarp capacity and bandwidth are dynamically allocated to jobs on request and can be scaled up by adding DataWarp server nodes to the system.